dunkelstern/twohundred/Readme.md

 # TwoHundred HTTP Server

-TwoHundred is a HTTP 1.1 Server written in Swift without the use of Foundation, only POSIX and Grand Central Dispatch.
+TwoHundred is a HTTP 1.1 Server written in Swift without the use of Foundation, but a little Socket helper code in C because Grand central dispatch is missing on Linux currently.

 TwoHundred is IPv4 and IPv6 capable and supports HTTP 1.1 Connection Keepalive and Pipelining.